 Raw nuts are very high in fiber; they are also a good source

-selenium.
-They control cholesterol level and strengthen your
+They control cholesterol level and strengthen your immune system.

-roasted nuts, they do more damage to your health than bring benefits.
+nuts, they do more damage to your health than bring benefits.
 A

-good way to add nuts to your everyday diet is to
+good way to add nuts to your everyday diet is to sprinkle them over

 These contain complex carbohydrates, to insure that you feel

 full of energy all day.
 Brown rice is high in fiber and B group

 vitamins.
 Only don't make fried rice out of it - steamed brown

 rice is the best choice.
 Whole meal pasta is high in fiber and iron.

 7. Water to detoxify and keep smooth